 Type of Hybridization

-There are different types of hybridization depending upon the, and of orbitals.
+There are different types of hybridization depending on the orbitals.
 However, we will discuss only sp2, sp3, and sp hybridization.

 sp3 Hybridization